ValerioS05/pj1nuraghe/README.md

 - **Content**

   - I took infos for content from the web and a book
+  - **The book:**
-  - **The book** that i read is: Sardinia: Megalithic Island: From Menhirs to Nuraghi: Stories of Stone in the Heart of the Mediterranean. by Tina Oldknow Editor, William Warmus Editor
+   -  Sardinia: Megalithic Island: From Menhirs to Nuraghi: Stories of Stone in the Heart of the Mediterranean. by Tina Oldknow Editor, William Warmus Editor
+  - **Web**
-  - **Web** Mainly  I used UNESCO site for specific infos.
+   - Mainly  I used UNESCO site for specific infos.

 - Studies and researches from tandfonline.com
   A spatial statistical study of the distribution of Sardinian nuraghes Annals of GIS, 28(3), 245-261. for Article